edgedb/easy-edgedb/chapter16/index.md

 That's quite a bit of output even for a query as small as this one.
 Let's look at one part of the output at a time to make sure we understand it.

 Width: This refers to the average size in bytes per row.
-This is pretty easy to see by changing the query: `analyze select 9;` shows a width of 8 bytes, `analyze select <int16>9;` a width of 2 bytes.
+This is pretty easy to play around with by changing the query: `analyze select 9;` shows a width of 8 bytes, `analyze select <int16>9;` a width of 2 bytes.
 In Chapter 8 we learned that "The `__type__` link and `id` property together always make up 32 bytes", and this can be seen in an `analyze` query too.
 Try `analyze select Person;` and you'll see a width of 32.

 Rows: This refers to the number of items returned.
 Let's take a look at the output of `analyze select {8, 9};` to show this: